ranenbg/Arduino-FFB-wheel/README.md

 ![plot](./brWheel_my/bts7960_wiring_diagram.png)

 ## Firmware option description
 Due to 32k memory limitation in Arduino Leonardo (ATmega32U4) each HEX file is compiled with a certain firmware options.
-Their meaning is encoded in the firmware version and one needs to consider carefully which option to chose.
-Here is the complete list of available options: a - pedal axis autocalibration enabled z - Z-index encoder support h - Hat Switch support
+Their meaning is encoded in the firmware version string and one needs to consider carefully which option to chose.
+Here is the complete list of available options:

+a - pedal axis autocalibration enabled z - Z-index encoder support h - Hat Switch support